adoreblvnk/life_os/README.md

 #### Pushing / Pulling (Syncing)

-1. To pull new changes from remote, use Obsidian's Command palette > Git: Pull.
+1. To push local changes to remote, use Obsidian's Command palette > Git: Push.
+2. *NOTE: Changes are auto pulled by default when Obsidian launches.*
-2. To push local changes to remote, use Obsidian's Command palette > Git: Push.
+  - To pull new changes from remote, use Obsidian's Command palette > Git: Pull.

 ### Bugs